 Since it works on the CPM model, you get more impressions and a wider reach within a limited budget.
 Though it’s already cost-effective, you can have more control simply by setting a daily maximum budget.

 Keep on testing your campaigns and modify them based on the results, and you’ll certainly want to continue with TJ in long term, even when your business has passed the startup phase, and now you are working on faster growth!

 SEO is a rather long-term channel but it’s definitely worth it.
 Since you may not be able to spend on advertising all the time, SEO can support your website with regular traffic inflow in those crucial times.
 As SEO allows you to constantly generate and keeping the business consistent, you must invest in SEO, no matter even if it’s a smaller portion of your marketing budget.

 How to Create an SEO & Social Media Optimized Business Website in Less Time

 3- Invest in Organic Social Media

-Social media is huge, and the most common mistake most of the startups make is to work on all platforms.
+Social media is huge, and the most common mistake most of startups make is to work on all platforms.
 As a result, there is too much effort for too little results.
-You must know the fact that not every social media platform works equally for all type of businesses, so take time to figure out which platform have your target audience in abundance and invest time to connecting and engaging them in conversation.
+You must know the fact that not every social media platform works equally for all type of businesses, so take time to figure out which social media platform have your target audience in abundance and invest time to connecting and engaging them in conversation.
 The more you talk about their interests, the more trust will be developed leading them to purchase.